 Our expert Rahul Kumar throws light on why Canada is a great choice for studying abroad

 Canada has slowly but consistently grown in stature as a preferred destination for higher education in the last 8-9 years.
-It is now one of the most sought after countries for higher education by Indian students.
-High quality education topped with internship opportunities, in addition to liberal government policies related to post-study work and immigration, creates a perfect combination for Indian students.
+It is now one of the most sought-after countries for higher education by Indian students.
+High-quality education topped with internship opportunities, in addition to liberal government policies related to post-study work and immigration, creates a perfect combination for Indian students.
 Add low cost of living and it doesn’t get any better than that!

 10 years ago, an education abroad was usually associated with students from financially affluent families.
 More than education, it was status symbol for many.
 Canada has completely changed that as it offers the best of both worlds.
-For students who want to get into the best of the best universities, they have institutions like University of Toronto, University of Alberta, University of British Columbia and a number of other universities.
-For students who are looking for programs, which are not very expensive and of shorter duration, so that they save on the living expenses as well, Canada has the best system of community colleges in the world.
+For students who want to get into the best of the best universities, they have institutions like University of Toronto, University of Alberta, University of British Columbia, and a number of other universities.
+For students who are looking for programs, which are not very expensive and of shorter duration, so that they save on their living expenses as well, Canada has the best system of community colleges in the world.

 Although the benefits of studying in Canada are innumerable but for the understanding of students, I’ll try and narrow that down to the following pointers: